 Grabbing a new SIM card might not be on your priority list every day, let alone right before Christmas, but if you were thinking about giving T-Mobile a try or if the uncarrier's tactics have made you curious and you want to check its network coverage and plans, now might be the best time to give it a go.

 T-Mobile's SIM Starter Kits, which contain a prepaid Nano SIM Card with Micro and Standard SIM adapters, are seeing their price slashed to next to nothing.
+They usually cost $15 to buy, but with the code SIM99, you can get the price down to $0.99.
 Read More

 Black Friday is coming this Thursday, and Verizon has a number of deals aimed at enticing people in the market for a new phone.
 One is a $100 discount on phones priced at $400 or higher, which we've seen advertised alongside the LG V10.

 Now LG has an offer that sweetens the arrangement further.
 Read More

 In case we didn't make it clear with yesterday's post, we were more than a little miffed at Verizon's dismissal of Chromebook Pixel LTE owners.
 The company told customers that it had unceremoniously ended Google's free 100MB/month data bundle for the Pixel LTE after just one year, despite the initial two-year service promotion.
 Today Google is offering a consolation prize to those customers who bought the Chromebook Pixel LTE from the Play Store: a $150 refund credit.